 For each retained reference patch $ i $, we extract the corresponding position embedding $ PE_{m(i)}^\text{img, gen} $ based on the matching relationship $ m(i) $.
 The new position embedding is then formed by concatenating the following embeddings:

 The revised attention computation is formulated as:

-Here, $A^+$ represents the updated attention scores, and $H_{\text{out}}^+$ denotes the output of the attention layer.
-By integrating semantic matching and the sharing of position embeddings, our SAFG module effectively binds features between matching patches in the reference and generated images, facilitating cross-image feature grafting.
+Here, $\circledast$ denotes the RoPE operation, $A^+$ represents the updated attention scores, and $H_{\text{out}}^+$ denotes the output of the attention layer.
+By integrating semantic matching and the sharing of position embeddings, our SAFG module effectively binds features between matching patches in the reference and generated images.